Step-Based Submittals

 If you see “Not Returned” in grey, that means their review hasn’t been submitted yet and won’t be included in the return.

 Step 2: In the top right corner, click the “Return” button.
-Select the file to distribute.
+Now, select the file(s) to distribute, confirm details before returning, followed by 'Return'.

 Step 3: Wait briefly while the system processes your return.
 You’ll see status updates in the bottom-right corner.
 Once finished, the status will update in the top right hand corner to “Returned”.
 You’ll also be able to download the submittal from the top-right as usual. 🙌